We provide the latest Mathematics news from all of the corners of the globe.

-- : U.S. Team Takes Second Place at European Girls’ Mathematical Olympiad - NewsWASHINGTON, DC - The U.S. team took first place at the European Girls’ Mathematical Olympiad (EGMO) held April 6-12, 2017 in Zürich, Switzerland.
-In addition to the top team honors, each member of the four-person team was awarded a gold medal for their individual performance on the challenging mathematics exam.
+- : U.S. Team Takes Second Place at European Girls’ Mathematical Olympiad - NewsWASHINGTON, DC - The U.S. team took second place at the European Girls’ Mathematical Olympiad (EGMO) held April 9-15, 2018 in Florence, Italy against teams from 52 countries.
+In addition to second place team honors, each member of the four person team was awarded a medal for their individual performance on the challenging mathematics exam.

 Also the Official News from Science Daily has been added below:

 - Mon, 23 Apr 2018 19:50:51 +0000: Swirling liquids work similarly to bitcoin - Mathematics News -- ScienceDaily

 The physics involved with stirring a liquid operate the same way as the mathematical functions that secure digital information.
 This parallel could help in developing even more secure ways of protecting digital information.

 - Fri, 20 Apr 2018 21:06:21 +0000: How social networking sites may discriminate against women - Mathematics News -- ScienceDaily

 Using the photo-sharing site Instagram as a test case, researchers demonstrate how two common recommendation algorithms amplify a network effect known as homophily in which similar or like-minded people cluster together.
 They further show how algorithms turned loose on a network with homophily effectively make women less visible; they found that the women in their dataset, whose photos were slightly less likely to be 'liked' or commented on, became even less popular once recommendation algorithms were introduced.

 - Fri, 13 Apr 2018 13:38:10 +0000: The secret behind a choice cuppa or a perfect pint -- a mathematician - Mathematics News -- ScienceDaily